-Prerequisites: TSI Satisfied in literacy, MATH 0300.
+(3-0) Credit: 3 Prerequisites: TSI Satisfied in literacy, MATH 0300.
 Study of chemical, physical, and sensory properties of food; nutritional quality; and food use and diet applications.

-BIOL 1406 BIOLOGY FOR SCIENCE MAJORS I
+BIOL 1406 GENERAL BIOLOGY I

-Prerequisites: TSI Satisfied in literacy, MATH 0300.
-Fundamental principles of living organisms will be studied, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
-Concepts of cytology, reproduction, genetics, and scientific reasoning are included.
+(3-3) Credit: 4 Prerequisites: TSI Satisfied in literacy, MATH 0300.
 The first of a two-semester course surveying interdisciplinary studies and principles to explore the scientific methodology and frameworks for understanding biological systems.
 This course focuses on basic concepts related to chemistry of inorganic and organic molecules, cell structure and function, metabolism, photosynthesis and cellular respiration, mitosis and meiosis, Mendelian patterns of inheritance, DNA and chromosomal organization and function, gene activity, biotechnology, evolution, origin and history of life.
-It includes a practical laboratory with emphasis on the application of fundamental principles of biology as well as critical thinking.
+It includes a practical laboratory with emphasis on the application of fundamental principles of biology as well as critical thinking as well as critical thinking.

-BIOL 1407 BIOLOGY FOR SCIENCE MAJORS II
+BIOL 1407 GENERAL BIOLOGY II